astevens246/callbacks-promises/Promise-3/readme.md

 Notice the first `.then()` returns a promise that is handled with a `.then()` on the line below.
 The output of the first promise is passed into `uppercaser`.

-Notice there there is a `.then()` to handle each promise but, there is only a single `.catch()` at the end.
+Notice that there is a `.then()` to handle each promise but, there is only a single `.catch()` at the end.
 This is one of the advantages of using Promises over traditional callbacks.

 **Challenge!** Get `greet` to fail by passing providing a non-string argument.